nathanstitt/sundry/README.md

 This contains a collection of Typescript and React components and other utils that I've found useful across multiple projects.

-Basically whenever I start a new project I always seem to need something that I've created in a prior project.
+whenever I start a new project I always seem to need something that I've created in a prior project.
 Rather than copy the file(s) into the newer project I copy them into this library and maintain it here.

 ## Features